ashlink11/compiler/go-interpreter-notes.md

 pointers but no pointer arithmetic parallelism via routines

+Lexer

 It doesn’t need to buffer or save tokens, since there will only be one method called NextToken(), which will output the next token.

 That means, we’ll initialize the lexer with our source code and then repeatedly call NextToken() on it to go through the source code, token by token, character by character.

 So let’s create a new package and add a first test that we can continuously run to get feedback about the working state of the lexer.

+we successfully turned the small subset of the Monkey language we used in the our test case into tokens!

+For that reason the test cases I write for lexers cover all tokens and also try to provoke off-by-one errors, edge cases at end-of-file, newline handling, multi-digit number parsing and so on.